LOOSE-LIPS/loose-lips-2.0/src/routes/blog/dusk-ebb-blackdown-fight-back-ldn080/index.md

 banner:
   - imported/dusk-ebb-blackdown-fight-back-ldn080/image1083.jpeg
 description: >-
-  A steppy number bouncing on grimey bass drops, featuring New Zealand&#39;s Ebb.
-From Dusk + Blackdown&#39;s RollageLive vol.1: Nightfall&nbsp;compilation album on Keysound Recordings.
-It aims for the sweet spot between a longer-lived artist album and an in-the moment live DJ mix &#8211; yet accessible without needing a vinyl deck, CD drive or a tape player. [...]Read More...
+  A steppy number bouncing on grimey bass drops, featuring New Zealand;s Ebb.
+  From Dusk + Blackdown;s RollageLive vol.1: Nightfall;compilation album on
+  Keysound Recordings.
+It aims for the sweet spot between a longer-lived artist album and an in-the moment live DJ mix ; yet accessible without needing a vinyl deck, CD drive or a tape player. [...]Read More...
 published: true
 tags: premiere
 featured: false